Pancreatic Cancer Screening Trial

 Our Research

-The Australian Pancreatic Cancer Screening Program (APCSP) is a research trial assessing endoscopic ultrasound (EUS) and MRI as screening tests for people with an increased risk of developing pancreatic cancer.
-The trial is currently recruiting specific high-risk individuals at the following locations:
+The Australian Pancreatic Cancer Screening Program (APCSP) closed in November 2024.
+This research trial assessed the utility of endoscopic ultrasound (EUS) and MRI as a screening test for people with an increased risk of developing pancreatic cancer.
+As Australia’s longest running pancreatic cancer screening trial, this study has contributed important information about how we can improve the detection of pancreatic cancer.

 Why screen for pancreatic cancer?